trevor-gituru/alx-zero_day/0x00-shell_navigation/README.md

 - Change your working directory to `/root`
 - Then, copy the file school to `/tmp`

-**Advices:**

-- Don’t forget to validate your current working directory
-- Don’t forget to display the list of files of your current directory to validate the copy of the file
 ```
 root@a710280214ff:~# cd /root
 root@a710280214ff:~# cp so_cool /tmp/